mmdccoderepo/oop/README.md

 **Features**:
 - Create, update, and delete employees
+  (Upon the addition of a new employee, the system automatically populates the user_account.csv file with their default login credentials.)
 - View all employee records in a table
 - Manage employee details:
   - Personal information (name, email, phone, address)